aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/cloudfront/cloudshell.en.md

     ```

    {{% notice note%}}
-   *After requesting the creation of the distribution, it is necessary to wait a few minutes for the distribution to be available.*
+   *After requesting the creation of the distribution, it is necessary to wait about 10 minutes for the distribution to be available.*
    {{% /notice%}}

 3. (Optional) While you wait, you can check the distribution status with the command below.